eclipse-embed-cdt/web-jekyll/pages/debug/jlink.md

 ## The Restart button

-Apparently not a big deal, but quite useful for repeated debug sessions, *the Restart button** can be used at any time during a debug session, and the result is that a reset is dispatched to the target board via the JTAG/SWD interface and the debug session is restarted.
+Apparently not a big deal, but quite useful for repeated debug sessions, **the Restart button** can be used at any time during a debug session, and the result is that a reset is dispatched to the target board via the JTAG/SWD interface and the debug session is restarted.

 ![The restart button]({{ site.baseurl }}/assets/images/2013/12/RestartButton.png)

-Note: Due to some bugs in Eclipse, the implementation of his simple button has encountered several problems.
+{% include note.html content="Due to some bugs in Eclipse, the implementation of this simple button has encountered several problems.
 Depending on the version you are using, the first time you click this button you might get a message box informing that the button was not enabled.
-Ignore this message, close the message box and click the button again, this time it'll be effective.
+Ignore this message, close the message box and click the button again, this time it'll be effective." %}

 ## Using a remote GDB server